This page describes how to install Windows using ZIP with bundled JRE.

-If your machine hasn't been restarted recently, restart your machine.
+If you have not restarted your machine recently, you must restart it.
 Failure to do so may cause your machine to experience a CPU spike when you start the Machine Agent.

-- Gather your configuration details and configure the agent by editing<machine_agent_home>/conf/controller-info.xml file or by adding system properties to the JVM startup script file.
+- Gather your configuration details and configure the agent by editing the <machine_agent_home>/conf/controller-info.xml file or by adding system properties to the JVM startup script file.

-- (Required) Configure the Controller host name and port number, and account access key.
+- (Required) Configure the Controller host name, port number, and account access key.

 - (Optional) Review memory requirements.
-See Standalone Machine Agent Requirements and Supported Environments.
+See Machine Agent Requirements and Supported Environments

-- (Optional) To configure the agent to use SSL see Enable SSL for Standalone Machine Agent.
+- (Optional) Configure the agent to use SSL.
+See Enable SSL for Standalone Machine Agent

-- (Optional) To configure the agent to use proxy settings see Standalone Machine Agent Configuration Properties.
+- (Optional) Configure the agent to use proxy settings.
+See Standalone Machine Agent Configuration Properties

-- (Optional) Application and tier name, see Standalone Machine Agent Installation Scenarios to determine if you need to specify an application name and tier name.
-Usually, if you are installing the Standalone Machine Agent on the same server with any APM app agent, you should not specify application name and tier name.
+However, if you are installing the Standalone Machine Agent on the same server with any APM app agent, do not specify the application name and tier name.

-Now you can start or stop the Appdynamics Machine Agent service from Windows Services.
+You can now start or stop the Appdynamics Machine Agent service from Windows Services.

-As an application in the terminal window, execute:
+From an application in the terminal window, enter:

 The usage parameters for